GenericMappingTools/gmt/doc/rst/source/cookbook/options.rst

 Quarterly discharge would similarly be obtained by using **-T**\ 3 in the :doc:`/histogram` command.
-As can be seen in Figure :ref:`Mississippi monthly discharge <gmt_cycle_3>`, the annual cycle axis (as well as the weekly cycle axis) is considered a temporal axis and hence the settings related to the display of month and weekday names, such as :term:`GMT_LANGUAGE`, :term:`FORMAT_TIME_PRIMARY_MAP` and :term:`TIME_WEEK_START`, may be used.
+As can be seen in Figure :ref:`Mississippi monthly discharge <gmt_cycle_3>`, the annual cycle axis (as well as a weekly cycle axis) is considered a *temporal* axis and hence the settings related to the appearance of month and weekday names, such as :term:`GMT_LANGUAGE`, :term:`FORMAT_TIME_PRIMARY_MAP` and :term:`TIME_WEEK_START`, may be used.

 .. _option_-x_core: